TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 * A Redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
 You will find instructions for a simple Redis installation in the steps below.
 * No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

-## Get the connection details to the control plane
+## Create the hybrid data plane configuration

 The hybrid data plane can connect to control plane in Tyk Cloud by using the Tyk Dashboard API Access Credentials.
-Follow the guides below to create a user (identity for hybrid data plane) and prepare the connection details:
+Follow the guides below to create the configuration that we will be used in later sections to create a deployment:
-* **Tyk Dashboard API Access Credentials**: `api_key` setting in Docker, `gateway.rpc.apiKey` in helm
-* **Organisation ID**: `rpc_key` setting in Docker, `gateway.rpc.rpcKey` in helm
-* **MDCB connection string**: `connection_string` setting in Docker, `gateway.rpc.connString` setting in helm

 Login to you Tyk Cloud account deployments section and click on `ADD HYBRID DATA PLANE`